oalan-assignments/assignment-booking-analysis/README.md

 #### Design Choices

-* Used `Spark` which suited the task since it is batch-first use case.
-In case, there is a desire to use streaming data `Spark`'s Streaming API could be used with little change.
+* Used `Spark`, which suited the task since it is batch-first use case.
+In case, there is a desire to use streaming data, `Spark`'s Streaming API could be used with little change.
 * Used mostly `DataSet` api to utilise case classes and methods on them to filter/transform.
-It yields to a code that promotes FP (in contrast to declarative sql api), that provides type safety to some degree.
-Finally give room for out of the box optimizations (via Tungsten and Catalyst)
+It promotes FP (in contrast to declarative sql api), and provides type safety to some degree.
+Finally, give room for out of the box optimizations (via Tungsten and Catalyst)
 * Used `upickle` and did selective/partial parsing of booking records.
 It gave more control for error handling in contrast to using Spark's json reading capability (which has also some invalid record handling but harder to control).
 Also this approach (due to partial parsing) yielded to a narrow/simpler case class (`Booking`)
 * Airports are loaded into a lookup (`map`) and broadcasted to workers since the resulting data is pretty small and static (will not grow much further)
 * Used [docker base image](https://github.com/big-data-europe/docker-spark) to provide a self-contained environment to run without dealing with dependencies (particularly spark), however sbt compilation is very slow in the container, so that has to be done locally unfortunately.